Mote3D/Mote3D_toolbox/README.md

 [![DOI](https://zenodo.org/badge/doi/10.1088/1361-651X/aa629a.svg)](http://doi.org/10.1088/1361-651X/aa629a)

+Please note: The latest release of Mote3D can be downloaded [here](http://github.com/Mote3D/Mote3D_toolbox/releases/tag/v2.1)

-UPDATE: Interface for geometry export to Ansys&#8482; DesignModeler available, please inquire for details.
+Update: Interface for geometry export to Ansys&#8482; DesignModeler as well as STEP and IGES is available, please inquire for details.

 Mote3D is an adaptable open-source software toolbox for the generation of random particulate microstructure models with periodic boundaries.
 Mote3D can be used to generate models